 - Crossed bones on the skirt

-The Moon Goddess appears frequently in Classic Maya iconography.
-She is shown as a young woman, often with bared breasts, holding a rabbit (the Maya saw the shape of a rabbit in the moon) and commonly seating in the moon crescent.
+The Moon goddess appears frequently in Classic Maya iconography.
+She is shown as a young woman, often with bared breasts, holding a rabbit (the Maya saw the shape of a rabbit in the moon), and commonly seated in the moon’s crescent.